Tyler Clark Burke

 Open Book recently interviewed me for their Dirty Dozen feature (or 12 things you didn't know about me).
 I managed to surprise even my closest friends.
 And here's a recent interview about my studio in Now Magazine.

 I currently live in Toronto with my husband Jeremy and our two curious children, Rooksby and Hugo.
-I have two books coming out with OwlKids in 2017 and 2019.

 P.S.
 This is just a placeholder website (I'm behind the curtain building this site as you read these words—hi!), so please come back to see more tantalizing content, or follow my Instagram account (where I will be uploading images as I make pictures and illustrate my books).